OpenQuantumComputing/quantumreservoirpy/README.md

 ```

 `analyze_fcn` will ensure that only the last four measurements (the ones from the measurement layer) are kept as state variables.
 The above code was used to create the last timeseries.
-## Interface
-To bettter understand how to use qreservoirpy, consider checking out the package [reservoirpy](https://github.com/reservoirpy/reservoirpy), whose interface served as inspiration.

-With a functioning `QReservoir`, simply use the method `run(timeseries)` to drive the quantum reservoir. `run` will create the quantum circuit and perform the experiment specified by the initialization of the reservoir.

 ## References
 <a id="1">[1]</a>
 Chen et al. (2020)